bdunko/Charon-s-Obol/notes/Obol/Planning.md

 				- [x] Aeneas - Wasn't Built in a Day - Beneficial on both heads and tails, but lower payoff.
 				- [ ] Orion - Hunting for Stars - Souls on heads; Arrows on tails (souls payoff is minimal)
 					- [ ] Tails tooltip shows charges but it probably doesn't need to.
-				- [ ] Carpo - Limitless Harvest - 0/2/4/6 souls - Increases by 2 each payoff (resets when the round ends).
+				- [x] Carpo - Limitless Harvest - 0/2/4/6 souls - Increases by 2 each payoff (resets when the round ends).
-					- [ ] Refactor Carpo wording and functionality such that individual carpos track their required metadata. ie if I gain another carpo mid round, it should start at the base.
-This better simulates the growing aspect - individual coins grow.
-					- [ ] Carpo icon needs a rework too, it bumps the edge of the number.
 				- [ ] Telemachus - Following His Shadow - After 50 payoffs, transform into a random power coin, upgrade thrice, and consecrate permanently.
 Only available as Obol, cannot be upgraded.
 					- [ ] in payoff, after gaining souls, check for transform via metadata
 			- [ ] 21 Powers